Skip to main content

 Login Behaviour

-If you have SSO enabled, all other login methods such as Google, Slack, Email/Password will automatically redirect users to the SSO method instead.
+If you have SSO enabled, all other login methods such as Google, Slack, Email/Password will automatically redirect to SSO for any user whose email domain matches a configured SSO account.
+Users on domains that are not associated with an active SSO configuration continue to use their regular login method.

 Misconfiguration